ZaQuarius15/programming-univbasics-4-array-methods/README.md

 Now we have two copies of the array.
 One unsorted (`famous_cats`) and one sorted (`sorted_cats`).

-If you don't care about the unsorted version of the array you can call `sort!`.
+If you don't need the unsorted version of the array you can call `sort!`.
 This will sort the existing array without requiring you to save the return into a new variable.
-The `!` is a Ruby convention that indicates the method will do the operation _in place_.
+The `!` (called "bang") is a Ruby convention that indicates the method will do the operation _in place_.
 It will modify the _receiver_ of the method (or the thing to the left of the dot).

 ## Reverse an Array

-Want to arrange the elements in an array in the opposite order?
+What if we want to arrange the elements in an array in the opposite order?
 For that, we use the `.reverse` method.

 ```ruby